-- Lighting: The sports field will be illuminated with LED fixtures.
-Shields mounted onto the fixtures will direct light to the sports field surface, reducing glare and light pollution to the surrounding neighbourhood.
-The light levels are anticipated to be approximately one third of the light levels of one ball diamond at Spruce Grove Park.
+- Lighting: To facilitate evening and night time use, the sports field can be illuminated with LED fixtures.
+Shields mounted onto the fixtures direct light to the sports field surface, reducing glare and light pollution to the surrounding neighbourhood.
+Light levels are approximately one third of the light levels of one ball diamond at Spruce Grove Park.
 Reservations are required to use the lights.

 Rental Fees and Reservations

 The field will need to be reserved to be used, including by athletes for casual training.